jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) the end of the 12-month period beginning from the first day on which the information most recently provided to the Commissioner as required by subsection (11) is inaccurate.

 ### 35 Power of Commissioner to prescribe forms
-(1) For the purposes of the Inland Revenue Acts and any other Acts administered by the Department, the Commissioner may from time to time prescribe any forms and any electronic formats that are not otherwise specifically prescribed.
+(1) For the purposes of the Inland Revenue Acts and any other Acts administered by the department, the Commissioner may from time to time prescribe any forms and any electronic formats that are not otherwise specifically prescribed.
 (2)
 (3) The production by the Commissioner of any document purporting to be—shall in all courts and in all proceedings (including proceedings before a Taxation Review Authority) be sufficient evidence of the fact that the form or electronic format was prescribed.
   (a) a prescribed form or an extract from a prescribed form or a copy of any such form or extract; or